kevoreilly/CAPEv2/docs/book/src/development/code_style.rst

 Blank Lines
 -----------

-Separate the class definition and the top level function with one blank line.
+Separate the class definition and the top-level function with one blank line.
 Methods definitions inside a class are separated by a single blank line::

     class MyClass: